Can you have more than one financial adviser?

 Get a second opinion

 Receiving advice from different professionals provides an alternative perspective.
-This can give you confidence that strategies recommended are prudent.
+This can give you confidence that the strategies recommended are prudent.
 A second opinion acts as a sense-check.

-Improve chances of best advice
+Improve chances of getting the best advice

 With contrasting viewpoints and solutions offered, you have a better chance of finding the most optimal strategy for your goals and risk tolerance.